 ‘The entrance is the gateway to Hell!’

-The film stars Aldo Ray, a one time Hollywood star whose career was markedly on the wane, having appeared in the adult feature Sweet Savage the same year.
+The movie stars Aldo Ray, a one time Hollywood star whose career was markedly on the wane.
 It is also noteworthy for featuring an early performance from future horror ‘scream queen’ Linnea Quigley.

 The film gained notoriety when it was successfully prosecuted in the UK and placed on the video nasty list.
 It was one of four “Don’t” titles on the list.
-It does feature some rubbery cannibalism scenes and has the no-no of scenes showing children in peril but its general air of goofiness perplexed hardcore nasty fans looking for full blooded horror shocks.
-Apparently it was also trimmed to avoid an ‘X’ rating for its US theatrical release.
+It does feature some rubbery cannibalism scenes and has the no-no of scenes showing children in peril but its general air of goofiness perplexed nasty fans looking for full-blooded horror shocks.
+Apparently, it was also trimmed to avoid an ‘X’ rating for its US theatrical release.